UltimaCodes/FoodPanddos/README.md

 **Note: Always use this tool responsibly and with proper authorization.**

 **Note: For the icon, download the png and place it in your D drive.
-If the file path is different then you will need to update it in the code (optional)**
+If the file path is different then you will need to update it in the code (not optional)**

 ## Disclaimer